filiph/tictactoe/README.md

 ## Development

+To run the app in debug mode:

+    flutter run --dart-define=flavor=full

+In same cases, for example in my Android Studio, you have to explicitly ask for multidex support, so the above becomes:

+    flutter run --dart-define=flavor=full -Pmultidex-enabled=true

+But this shouldn't generally be needed.

+### Code organization

 Code is organized in a loose and shallow feature-first fashion.
 In `lib/src`, you'll therefore find directories such as `ads`, `ai`, `audio` or `main_menu`.
 Nothing fancy, but usable.